Rui Águas (footballer)

-José Rui Lopes Águas (born 28 April 1960) is a Portuguese former professional footballer who played as a striker, currently a manager.
+José Rui Lopes Águas (born 28 April 1960) is a Portuguese professional football coach and former player who played as a striker.

 He had highly successful spells at two of the biggest clubs in Portugal, Benfica and Porto, amassing Primeira Liga totals of 292 games and 121 goals over 12 seasons.

 Águas represented the Portugal national team at the 1986 World Cup.

 Playing career

 Club

 Born in Lisbon, Águas started his career with amateurs Real Desportivo Benfica, and later went on to represent G.D.
 Sesimbra in the Terceira Divisão and Atlético Clube de Portugal in Segunda Divisão.
 He turned professional in the 1983–84 season, when he signed for Portimonense S.C. of the Primeira Liga.

 Moving to S.L.
 Benfica in 1985, Águas scored an average of 12 goals in his first spell, helping the capital club to the league on three occasions.
 He was present at the 1988 European Cup final, as they lost 6–5 on penalties to PSV Eindhoven.

 Águas joined FC Porto in summer 1988, winning the league in his second year and contributing to the conquest with 17 goals.
 However, he returned to Benfica after only two years, and proceeded to net a career-best 25 times in the first season upon his return as the team finished in top position.
 In the last round against S.C.
 Beira-Mar, the game after they had been crowned champions, he bagged two second-half goals in an eventual 3–0 home win, narrowly edging Porto's Domingos – who played first and scored four in a 5–0 victory over Vitória de Guimarães, finishing with 24 – in the Bola de Prata race.

 In the last edition of the European Cup, Águas suffered an horrific foot injury against FC Dynamo Kyiv, but still managed five league goals in only 14 matches.
 Already 34, he moved clubs but stayed in Lisbon, joining lowly C.F.
 Estrela da Amadora.
 His career ended after an abroad spell which was his first and only at the age of 34, at Italy's AC Reggiana 1919.